Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 German Social Media

-My last and final tip for learning German (outside of the apps), is Reddit.
+My final tip for learning German (outside of the apps) is Reddit.
 The “r/German” subreddit is simply awesome.

-It’s full of like-minded, eager learners of the German language.
+It’s full of like-minded, eager learners of German.
 Some are advanced (I’d actually say most), but some are beginners too.

 This subreddit is a great place to get questions answered, start a thread on an idea you have, or just troll around to kill time.